Your Final Writing Class

-We’re also deeply invested in the success of our students over the long haul, connecting them with resources and opportunities as they come up, and the CRIT community keeps in touch long after the class ends, with a seasonal bookswap party, a listserv, a Slack channel, and student-organized writing groups.
+We’re also invested in the success of our students over the long haul, connecting them with resources and opportunities as they come, and the CRIT community keeps in touch long after the class ends, with a seasonal bookswap party, a listserv, a Slack channel, and student-organized writing groups.
 We’ve helped students pitch book, land jobs, and score funded MFA spots.

 Each session we invite three writers from fiction, nonfiction, journalism, and publishing to speak:

 PAST GUESTS: Carmen Maria Machado, Jenny Zhang, Jennifer Percy, Emma Cline, Alexandra Kleeman, Hua Hsu, Chelsea Hodson, Anna North, Kathleen Alcott, Emily Gould, Darcie Wilder, Adrian Chen, Mitchell S. Jackson, James Yeh, Jia Tolentino, Karan Mahajan, Charlotte Shane, Bijan Stephen, Alice Sola Kim, Alexander Chee, Kevin Nguyen, Leopoldine Core, Doreen St. Felix, Andrew Ridker, T Kira Madden, Evan James, Thessaly La Force

 Most writing classes are weekly.
 We meet twice a week: a workshop and a seminar.
-Each manuscript gets a minimum of 1,000 words of feedback from each other participant—18,000 words total.
+Each manuscript gets a minimum of 750 words of feedback from each other participant.
 Sample feedback letters here.